IshkaY/Java-Portfolio/README.md

 # Java-Portfolio
-A portfolio of my java coding projects.
+A portfolio of my java coding projects along the years.